-Assets held for sale consists of real property that was previously held for use in the Council's operations.
+At September 30, 2020, assets held for sale consisted of real property that was previously held for use in the Council's operations.
+This real property was sold during the fiscal year ended September 30, 2021.

 Impairment of Long-Lived Assets